 What we’re thinking

-Value, at first glance, seems straightforward.
+Value seems straightforward.
 And it is what everyone – unproductively, as we’ll discover – chases in innovation.
 However, once you start thinking, value quickly (un)ravels into a complex, elusive concept.

 - value-in-exchange – is our traditional model where we boil value down to the simple idea of how much someone is willing to pay.

+Now we focus on progress, what it means and how it is made, instead of value.
 This may seem subtle, but is a profound difference.
 It is a much more natural way of thinking and unlocks the innovation levers.
 And, usefully, we can build this model on top of value-in-use, harnessing those benefits.

 This new way of thinking comes at a cost of complexity.
 Though I argue it is this complexity, missing in the other models, that leads us to solve the innovation problem.